-There are many types of fistula, most of which healthcare professionals can surgically remove.
-Types of surgery and recovery times vary, but surgical success rates are high, and most people recover fully.
+There are many types of fistula, most of which are surgically removable.
+Types of fistula surgery and recovery times vary, but surgical success rates are high, and most people recover fully.

 This article explores what to expect from fistula surgery and recovery.

-A fistula is an abnormal tube-like connection that forms between two organs or vessels inside the body.
+A fistula is an atypical tube-like connection that forms between two organs or vessels inside the body.

-Fistulas are usually the result of infection or inflammation due to injury or surgery.
-They can occur in many parts of the body, but the most common types of fistula are:
+They usually occur due to infection or inflammation due to injury or surgery.
+They can develop in many parts of the body, but the most common types of fistula are:

 Anal or perianal fistulas, which form between: